Antoine-Marin-Git/Antoine-Marin-Git.github.io/README.md

 Results on use cases derived from litterature and actual flying ion engines show the performance metrics and mass are well captured by this model.
 The limitations rely on understanding what this model is made for: a few kW to 10s of kW propulsion systems power requirements.
 This model is therefore not well suited for performance and mass assessment of smaller thrusters (for nanosats for instance).
 Additionally, the beam voltage is an input while ideally it should be an output.
-The choicehas been made to make it an input since it would become a design exercise to make it an output, which is not the goal of this model.
+The choice has been made to make it an input since it would become a design exercise to make it an output, which is not the goal of this model.
 This study aims indeed to support high-level trade studies analysis on propulsion systems alternatives for cislunar space endeavors and beyond.